 Where is it?
 Bethnal Green

-Honor Oak Wellness Rooms offer pregnancy yoga classes with a holistic programme of breath work, movement and relaxation.
+Honor Oak Wellness Rooms offer pregnancy yoga and Pilates classes, as well as a holistic programme of breathwork, movement and relaxation.

 What is it?
-Suitable from 12 weeks of pregnancy, the classes give women time to connect with their babies and their own intuitive wisdom.
+Suitable from 16 weeks of pregnancy and from 8 weeks after delivery, the classes give women time to connect with their babies and their own intuitive wisdom.